telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_ckan_sink.md

 [Top](#top)

 ####<a name="section1.2.3"></a>Resources naming conventions
 CKAN resources follow a single data model (see the [Configuration](#section2.1) section for more details), i.e. per entity.
 Thus, a resource name always take the entity ID and type, concatenated by the underscore character, `_`.
-Such a name is already given in the `notified_entities`/`grouped_entities` header values (depending on using or not the grouping rules) within the Flume event.
+Such a name is already given in the `notified_entities`/`grouped_entities` header values (depending on using or not the grouping rules, see the [Configuration](#section2.1) section for more details) within the Flume event.

 It must be noticed a CKAN Datastore (and a viewer) is also created and associated to the resoruce above.
 This datastore, which in the end is a PostgreSQL table, will hold the persisted data.